 High Country horseriding in a remote part of Victoria

 Packers horse rides operate out of the Bundarrah Valley, in the Omeo region, East Gippsland, Victoria.
-It's remote mountain high country, think man from Snowy River ,riding along narrow bush tracks alongside rivers and up and over mountains.
+It's remote mountain high country, think man from Snowy River ,riding on narrow bush tracks alongside crystal,clear rivers and up and over mountains through eucalyptus forests.
 It's about getting out and seeing the countryside,the vegetation,wildlife and birds,trusting and enjoying your horse and the people you are riding with.

 Helen has been operating these treks for 21 years,assisted by numerous,willing, enthusiastic staff who come back each season to lend a hand.
 Over the years she has got to know a very small section of the mountain ranges forming the Great Dividing Range, that run through NSW and Victoria.That small area gives an opportunity to do up to 5 days of riding offering a different trail every day.

 Located at Anglers Rest, a good 5 1/2hr drive from Melbourn via Omeo, Falls Creek, Mt Hotham, Bairnsdale or Mitta Mitta.

 There's a selection of all breeds of horses,from Australian stockhorses, Clydesdale crosses, brumby stock, mountain ponies, so a mount to suit all standards of riders.We have been breeding from "Captain", a solid buckskin friesan warmblood,whose progeny are quiet,even tempered,sure footed.We use natural horesmanship methods in training the horses.

 The hourly and day rides are taken at a pace to suit the rider and the terrain we travel over.

 PRICES FOR THE SHORT RIDES